ammatwain/openstreetmap-carto-it/README.md

 These are the CartoCSS map stylesheets for the Standard map layer on [OpenStreetMap.org](https://www.openstreetmap.org).

-This version has been modified to give priority to the Italian version of the place names.
+This version has been modified to represent geographic names giving priority to the following languages:
+1) Italian
+2) English
+3) French
+3) Local language (relative to the map)

 These stylesheets can be used in your own cartography projects, and are designed to be easily customised.
 They work with [Kosmtik](https://github.com/kosmtik/kosmtik)